-2. The NEF invokes the Npcf_BDTPolicyControl_Update service operation by sending an HTTP PATCH request to the resource "Individual BDT policy" to disable/enable the BDT warning notification if the "BdtNotification_5G" feature defined in 3GPP TS 29.554 [26] is supported.
+2. The NEF invokes the Npcf_BDTPolicyControl_Update service operation by sending an HTTP PATCH request to the corresponding "Individual BDT policy" resource to disable/enable the BDT warning notification if the "BdtNotification_5G" feature defined in 3GPP TS 29.554 [26] is supported.

 3. The (H-) PCF sends an HTTP PATCH response message to the NEF.